williamgilpin/howto/miscellaneous.md

 		]
 	}

+# Weird LaTeX error with natbib

+When compiling a document, I kept running into an error ending in the following string

+	\NAT@force@numbers{}\NAT@force@numbers

+Trashing aux files did not fix the issue.
+The problem ended up being a citation missing a reference / year.
+However, in order to fix the bibliography, I needed to manually delete the `.log` and `.bbl` files and re-compile with BibTeX.
+See additional info [here](https://tex.stackexchange.com/questions/460261/natbib-error-providecommand-natforcenumbers-natforcenumbers)

 # Put parentheses around all citations in LaTeX

 This is useful for switching a document over to NatBib